Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 When it comes to hitting the ball straight, all it comes down to is what the club face looks like at impact.
 If it’s open, you’ll slice it and if it’s closed, you will hit a hook.

-According to the new ball flight laws, experts think it accounts for 75-to-85 percent of a ball flight’s starting direction and, if your drives tend to have a slower ball speed then the face angle accounts for almost 100 percent of your ball direction.
+According to the new ball flight laws, experts think the clubface angle accounts for 75-to-85 percent of a ball flight’s starting direction.
+Plus, if your drives tend to have a slower ball speed, then the face angle accounts for almost 100 percent of your ball direction.

 The more that your clubface is open or closed to the swing path, the more your shot will curve right or left of your intended target.
 If you can gain an understanding of your natural face-to-path ratio, then you can adjust your tee shots to stay on line and even begin to think about utilizing a planned fade or draw to improve your tee shots.